On the square-free representation function of a norm form and nilsequences: in arithmetic progressions

 In order to bound the tail of the summation in $d$ from \eqref{eq:R'-main-dec}, we consider a fixed square-free integer $d$ with $\gcd(d,q)=1$ and let $d=p_1 \dots p_k$ be its prime factorisation.
-Invoking the bound $R(m) \ll \tau(m)^n$ which follows from \cite[Lemma 8.1 and (2.10)]{bm}, we have
+As shown in \cite[Lemma 8.1]{bm}, the representation function $R$ may be uniformly bounded above by a multiplicative function of constant average order.
+More precisely, we have $R(m) \ll r_K(|m|)$, for all $m \not= 0$, where $r_K$ is the multiplicative function describing the Dirichlet coefficients of the Dedekind zeta function of $K$, i.e. $\zeta_K(s)= \sum_n r_K(n)n^{-s}$.
+Invoking two basic properties of $r_K$, namely that $r_K(m) \ll \tau(m)^n$ and that $\sum_{m \leq x} r_K(m) \ll x$, c.f.\ \cite[(2.8) and (2.10)]{bm}, we deduce

 Thus, for any $C_0>2$ we have

 Combining this estimate for $C_0=10n$ with \eqref{eq:R-small-d} and \eqref{eq:1.8} completes the proof. \end{proof}